michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

 There, the plugin is published as Open Source repository.

-In addition, the GitHub repository holds the pictures of the README.md, which describes the plugin identical on both applications GitHub and PiPI.
+This repository holds the pictures and its supporting document 'README.md'.

+In addition, the Doxygen Industry Standard Documentation is provided as ZIP file in that repository.

 > IMPORTANT NOTE: The project/repository name 'pyenv-virtualenv-windows' on PyPI and GitHub must be identical.